 Wendy Guy - Ms. Guy has served as our Chief Administrative Officer since October 4, 2017 and has more than 20 years of experience in business operations.
 She has worked closely with Dr. Young in the past in corporate management and operations, human resources, and finance roles.
-She was Co-Founder, Director, and Chief Administrative Officer of Promet Therapeutics, LLC.
-Prior to Promet, Ms. Guy was employed at Questcor Pharmaceuticals (acquired by Mallinckrodt Pharmaceuticals in 2014) as Senior Manager, Business Operation in charge of the Maryland Office for Questcor.
+From 2009 to 2014, Ms. Guy was employed at Questcor Pharmaceuticals (acquired by Mallinckrodt Pharmaceuticals in 2014) as Senior Manager, Business Operations in charge of the Maryland Office for Questcor.
 During the five years she spent at Questcor, she built a dynamic administrative and contracts team, grew the Maryland Office from two employees to just under 100, and expanded the facility from 1,200 sq. ft. to 15,000 sq. ft.
 Prior to her position at Questcor, Ms. Guy was Senior Manager, U.S. Operations of AGI Therapeutics, plc.
-In this role, she was responsible for the day to day business and administrative operations of the Strategic Drug Development Division of ICON, GloboMax, and Mercer Management Consulting.
+In this role, she was responsible for the day-to-day business and administrative operations of the company.
+Previously, she held multiple senior level positions with the Strategic Drug Development Division of ICON, GloboMax, and Mercer Management Consulting.
 Ms. Guy received an A.A. from Mount Wachusett Community College.

-Patrick Lin - Mr. Lin has served as our Chief Business & Strategy Officer since October 4, 2017, served as a director from October 2017 to November 2020 and has over 20 years of financing and investing experience in the Biopharm Sector.
-He was Co-Founder and Chairman of the Board of Promet Therapeutics, LLC.
-He is Founder and, for more than 15 years, Managing Partner of Primarius Capital, a family office that manages public and private investments focused on small capitalization companies.
-For 10 years prior to forming Primarius Capital, Mr. Lin worked at several Wall Street banking and brokerage firms including Robertson Stephens & Co., EOffering, and Goldman Sachs & Co.
-Mr. Lin was Co-Founding Partner of EOffering.
-Mr. Lin received an MBA from Kellogg Graduate School of Management, a Master of Engineering Management, and a Bachelor of Science in Business Administration from the University of Southern California.
+Patrick Lin - Mr. Lin has served as our Chief Business & Strategy Officer since October 4, 2017 and has over 20 years of financing and investing experience in the Biopharm Sector.
+He is founder and, for more than 15 years, Managing Partner of Primarius Capital, a family office that manages public and private investments focused on small capitalization companies.
+For 10 years prior to forming Primarius Capital, Mr. Lin worked at several Wall Street banking and brokerage firms including Robertson Stephens & Co., E\Offering, and Goldman Sachs & Co.
+Mr. Lin was Co-Founding Partner of E\Offering.
+Mr. Lin received an MBA from Kellogg Graduate School of Management, an M.S. in Engineering Management, and a BSBA from the University of Southern California.

 James Stanker - Mr. Stanker has served as our Chief Financial Officer since September 5, 2018.
 Mr. Stanker has over 30 years of financial and executive leadership experience in the areas of accounting principles and audit standards, regulatory reporting, and fiscal management and strategy.
-He has served in a financial leadership role as an audit partner at Grant Thornton from February 2000 until his retirement in August 2016.
+He has served in a financial leadership role as an audit partner at Grant Thornton from February 2000 until his retirement in August 2016 and has served companies in a financial advisory role since that time.
 His responsibilities included managing the audit quality in the Atlantic Coast Market Territory.
 From 2009 to 2012, he served as the Global Head of Audit Quality for Grant Thornton International.
-Prior to joining Grant Thornton, Mr. Stanker served as the Chief Financial Officer for a Nasdaq listed company and for a privately held life science company.
-Mr. Stanker is a Certified Public Accountant (inactive).
-He has a bachelor's degree in Aeronautics from San Jose State University and a Master's in Business Administration from California State University, East Bay.
+Mr. Stanker is a Certified Public Accountant.
+He has a B.S. in Aeronautics from San Jose State University and an MBA from California State University, East Bay.
 He previously served on the Board of Directors of GSE Systems, Inc. Mr. Stanker is also a visiting professor in the George B. Delaplaine School of Business at Hood College.